vCard QR code generator: free, private, in your browser

 How to make a vCard QR code

-Fill in your name, organization, phone, email, and website, then download.
+Fill in your name, title, company, phone, email, website, address, or profile link, then download PNG or SVG.
 Scanners get a vCard that their phone can save directly to contacts.

 How to do it

-Switch to the vCard tab, fill in the contact fields, then download PNG or SVG.
+Use the vCard tab, fill in the contact fields, check the live contact preview, then download PNG or SVG.
 The QR encodes a vCard 3.0 that most phones import natively.

 Your contact details stay on your device.
-The QR is generated locally; no server ever sees your personal information.
+The QR is generated locally in the browser, so no server sees your personal information and no account is needed.

 Need more detail?
 Read how QR error correction works or how to size QR codes for print vs digital.